wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-post-quantum-tls.md

     ```

 !!! note
-    If you change the location of the Identity Server folder, you need to re-run the above command to reconfigure the runtime libraries.
+    If you change the location of the WSO2 Identity Server folder, you need to re-run the above command to reconfigure the runtime libraries.

-## Enable post-quantum secure TLS
+## Enable post-quantum TLS

-1. Shut down the Identity Server instance if it's running.
+1. Shut down the WSO2 Identity Server instance if it's running.
 2. Add the following configurations to the `<IS_HOME>/repository/conf/deployment.toml` file.
     ``` toml
     [transport.https.openssl]